afahinfahimi/backtest/docs/2026-Analysis.md

 2. Find swing lows: days where the low < lows of 2 days before and 2 days after
 3. Compare last 2-3 swing highs: are they decreasing?
 4. Compare last 2-3 swing lows: are they decreasing?
-5. Both decreasing → penalty
+5. Both decreasing → Reverse Effect

 | Condition | Points |
 |-----------|--------|